wah2pro/WallOfRetards/README.md

 # Wall Of Retards

 Exposing scammers and just a bunch of tards.
+I'm tired of people scamming it just like pisses me off. this is short but this is just people i have delt with. if you come in contact with them dont deal with them. but yeah i don't feel like actually updating this shit unless of a scammer.
 --------------------------------------------------